Library & Archives

 At this time, document scanning services are free of charge.
 However, a fee of three cents per page (payable by check or in cash) will be assessed for paper copying requests that take over three hours to fulfill, or that involve 50 printed pages or more.

-Materials in the Archive include works that are subject to domestic and international copyright laws that govern the making of photocopies and other reproductions of such copyrighted materials.
+Materials in the Archives include works that are subject to domestic and international copyright laws that govern the making of photocopies and other reproductions of such copyrighted materials.
 Under certain conditions specified by law, a copyrighted work may be reproduced for educational and scholarly purposes.

 Such reproductions are intended for individual use only and may not be further reproduced, used in the preparation of derivative works, distributed, performed, displayed, published, broadcast, offered for sale, transferred to another individual or deposited in another institution without written permission from the Archivist, the Church and the Corporation, and the copyright owner.